James P. Keogh Scholarship Fund and Awards

 Applications for the James P. Keogh Memorial Scholarship Awards

-The Occupational Health and Safety Section will be awarding another round of scholarships covering registration for the 2013 APHA Annual Meeting in Boston, MA, (November 2 – 6, 2013), a one-year APHA membership and $300.00 for conference-related expenses.
+The Occupational Health and Safety Section will be awarding another round of scholarships covering registration for the 2014 APHA Annual Meeting in New Orleans, LA, a one-year APHA membership and $300.00 for conference-related expenses.
 Last year we had outstanding winners who participated in the conference, our section meetings and special events.
+All student and union/worker organization representative applications must be submitted by June 30, 2014.

-The scholarship program's goal is to strengthen the participation of students and union representatives in APHA.
+The scholarship program's goal is to strengthen the participation of students and union/worker organization representatives in APHA.
 We recognize that we need the involvement of workers and new health and safety professionals to make our workplaces and communities healthy and safe.